abdulahshoaib/os/content/File Operations.md

 ```

 ### ferror()
-Checks whether a file stream has an error.
+Checks whether a file stream has an error

 ```c
 int ferror(FILE *stream);